0xb10ckdev/Aera-Vault-V1/README.md

 Gotchas:
 First run `yarn typechain-v1`.
 Currently the tests are only setup to run against v1

 When running integration tests, if you see an error like `Errors: Invalid value undefined supplied to : RpcTransactionReceipt | null/to: ADDRESS | null`, you probably need to clean your generated deployments folder.
-This indicates that you have existing deployments to the network your running your integration test against (a forked copy), and for some reason the test suite doesn't like that.
+This indicates that you have existing deployments to the network you're running your integration test against (a forked copy), and for some reason the test suite doesn't like that.

 ### Coverage